sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 ---------------------------------------

 The primary consideration with regard to pin assignment will be the assignment of clock-in capable pins.
-Seven clock-in capable pins are available on the CMOD-A7, and all seven of them will be explicitly used.
+Seven clock-in capable pins are available on the CMOD-A7, and all seven of them will be explicitly used as such.

 Two other considerations are far less important, but can guide the mapping choice in case there is no clear reason to prefer one choice over another: